abayomipopoola/abayomipopoola/src/content/blog/blockchain-technology/index.md

 ### Bitcoin

-Bitcoins is a stateless, "algorithmic" currency that exists only in cyberspace.
+Bitcoin is a stateless, "algorithmic" currency that exists only in cyberspace.

 It all started in October 2008, when Satoshi Nakamoto, a software engineer who was never identified, published a paper outlining a "peer-to-peer electronic cash system" <a href="https://bitcoin.org/bitcoin.pdf" target="_blank" class="read-more">_(Read paper)_</a>.

-Just as precious metals are dug from the earth, bitcoins are mined from blocks.
-Blocks are ledgers that contain a complex mathematical problem that, if solved, will reward its solvers with a number of bitcoins.
+Just as precious metals are dug from the earth, new bitcoins are mined into existence.
+A block is a batch of transactions added to the chain; to add one, a miner must solve a hard mathematical puzzle, and is rewarded with newly minted bitcoins for doing so.
+A block is not itself the ledger—it is one more page appended to it.

 > There're only twenty-one million Bitcoins to be mined.

 Bitcoin mining is the process of adding transaction records to bitcoin's public ledger of past transactions, called the blockchain (chain of blocks)—a shared public ledger on which the entire decentralised distributed peer-to-peer bitcoin network relies.
-All the bitcoin used in the world are connected and together they constitute a network that processes and check all bitcoin transactions in a public ledger.
+All the bitcoin used in the world are connected and together they constitute a network that processes and checks all bitcoin transactions in a public ledger.

 Satoshi Nakamoto designed the blockchain in such a way that users can create a free and anonymous bitcoin account number—a wallet.
 This eliminates the need for a central bank because all the users constitute the bank.